qmarsala/automator/README.md

 ## The playback
-The playback works be reding a recipy stored in a file from \automator\recipes folder with the .recipy extension.
+The playback works be reading a recipy stored in a file from \automator\recipes folder with the .recipy extension.
 .recipy files consist of a list of commands read from the top down.
 ### a .recipy file
 ```